-In December 1977, Commodore had never advertised the PET, but the magazine articles, television exposure and convention displays made it a pre-production marketing phenomenon.
-In fact, I assume the reader has already been exposed to its fundamental specifications.
-In case you haven't, just pick up nearly any back copy of any computer magazine starting last July (e.g., Sheila Clarke's article in the September 1977 issue of Kilobaud).

-Right up to the present time the big question has been: Can Commodore produce what they claim for the quoted price and still make enough money to stay in business?
-To get some official answers from them, I wrote a two-page letter and received a one-sentence reply that contained an honest admission to "crummy documentation."
-After this article was half written, I had a chance to chat with Chuck Pettle, but the opinions herein expressed are my own, derived primarily from personal PETting and augmented by the published references and conversations with sales representatives.
+At the time of this writing Commodore has never advertised the PET, but the magazine articles, television exposure, and convention displays have made it a pre-production marketing phenomenon.
+In fact, I'm writing this on the assumption that anyone who reads it has already been exposed to its fundamental specifications.
+In case you haven't, just pick up nearly any back copy of any computer magazine starting last July.
+Right up to the present time the big question has been: can Commodore produce what they claim for the quoted price and still make enough money to stay in business?
+To get some "official" answers from them, I wrote a two page letter and received a one sentence reply.
+It contained an honest admission to "crumby documentation".
+After this article was half written I had a chance to chat with Chuck Pettle, but the opinions herein expressed are my own, derived primarily from personal "PETting" and augmented by the published references and conversations with sales representatives .

-To start with, I'll dive into the deep end of the pool of controversy and say that, in my opinion, they're going to make it-and make it big!
-Not with the model I received (serial 171), but because of vertical integration and forward-thinking management.
+To start with, I'll dive into the deep end of the pool of controversy and say that, in my opinion, they're going to make it -- and make it big.
+Not with the model I received (serial 171), but with a factor called vertical integration and forward thinking management.